-Use by children is regarded as inappropriate and again the terms abuse and misuse often apply, such as in the case of volatile substance abuse which is often harmful and particular to young teenagers.
+Drug use by children is regarded as inappropriate and again the terms abuse and misuse are often used, such as in the case of volatile substance abuse.